Business Administration Courses

 Most jobs advertised online fall into the following business sectors:

-• Banking and Finance
+- Banking and finance

-• Healthcare and Medical
+- Healthcare and medical

 Wages vary greatly depending on experience, qualifications and responsibilities.
 Business administration workers starting out as administration officer trainees or assistants may have a starting salary of $35,000 per annum, whereas someone with a Master’s degree and years of experience can earn over $100,000 per annum.